actions/actions-runner-controller/README.md

     duration: "5m"
 ```

-With the above example, the webhook server scales `example-runners` by `1` replica for 5 minutes on each `check_run` event
-with the type of `created` and the status of `queued` received.
+With the above example, the webhook server scales `example-runners` by `1` replica for 5 minutes on each `check_run` event with the type of `created` and the status of `queued` received.

+Of note is the `HRA.spec.scaleUpTriggers[].duration` attribute.
+This attribute is used to calculate if the replica number added via the trigger is expired or not.
+On each reconcilation loop, the controller sums up all the non-expiring replica numbers from previous scale up triggers.
+It then compares the summed desired replica number against the current replica number.
+If the summed desired replica number > the current number then it means the replica count needs to scale up.

+As mentioned previously, the `scaleDownDelaySecondsAfterScaleOut` property has the final say still.
+If the latest scale-up time + the anti-flapping duration is later than the current time, it doesn’t immediately scale up and instead retries the calculation again later to see if it needs to scale yet.

+---

-The primary benefit of autoscaling on Webhook compared to the pull driven scaling is that it is far quicker as it allows you to
-immediately add runners resource rather than waiting for the next sync period.
+The primary benefit of autoscaling on Webhook compared to the pull driven scaling is that it is far quicker as it allows you to immediately add runners resource rather than waiting for the next sync period.

 > You can learn the implementation details in [#282](https://github.com/actions-runner-controller/actions-runner-controller/pull/282)